Všechny případové studie

 Which other tools or apps do you use except Freelo and for what?

-This will be a boring answer.
-Practically as from no good CV - "Word, Excel, PowerPoint ..", now... seriously ;).
-We like Slack for internal communication and as I mentioned, we also have our own support management tool that suits us.
-Our own information system also solves a complete CRM, all that company needs.
+This is going to be a more boring answer, practically like a poorly written resume - ”Word, Excel, PowerPoint ..", no.. seriously ;), we like Slack for corporate communication and as I mentioned we also have our own support management tool that suits us.
+Our custom information system among other things also handles the complete CRM the company needs.

 In my opinion the project templates are very useful.
 We have standardized tasks or checklists prepared there.